GlenCarpenter/dotnet-binary-tree/README.md

 # dotnet-binary-tree
-BFS and DFS of binary tree using C#
+Breadth-First-Search and Depth-First-Search of binary tree using C#

 ## Run this application on your machine.
 To run this application, you must have dotnet installed on your machine.